 Remove

 The remove operation is to remove the element with the smallest value, which is the first one in the array.
 When we remove the first element in the array, we move the last element to the first to fill out the empty spot.
 But this element’s value might be larger than its children’s.
 To correct this, we compare its value with its children’s values, and switch with the child with the smaller value, until it is below a smaller node and above a larger one.
-This process is called heap down (or trickle down).
-Heap down is more complicated than heap up because it has two children to compare.
+This process is called bubble down.
+Bubble down is more complicated than bubble up because it has two children to compare.

 Java